-The DSU plan provides that all DSUs credited to a director's account will be repurchased by the Corporation at the director's request and their value will be paid to the director after he or she ceases to be a director of the Corporation.
-For the purposes of DSU repurchase, the value of a DSU is determined on the basis of the closing price of the Class B non-voting shares on the Toronto Stock Exchange on the last trading day before the repurchase date.
-As at December 31, 2020, the total number of DSUs outstanding under this plan was 357,798 (300,088 as at December 31, 2019).
+The DSU plan provides that all DSUs credited to a director's account will be redeemed by the Corporation at the director's request and their value will be paid to the director after they cease to be a director of the Corporation.
+For the purposes of DSU redemption, the value of a DSU is determined on the basis of the closing price of the Class B non-voting shares on the Toronto Stock Exchange on the last trading day before the redemption date.